HackYourFuture-CPH/JavaScript/javascript1/week2/homework.md

 getFullname("Benjamin", "Hughes"); // returns "Benjamin Hughes"
 ```

-Now try to create two variables `fullname1` and `fullname2` these two variables should be assigned to the return of calling the `getFullname` function.
+Now try to create two variables `fullname1` and `fullname2` these two variables should be assigned to calling the `getFullname` function.

-Log out the two fullnames.
+Log out the two fullname variables.

 #### Formal fullname